marcosolime/xray-analysis/data/readme.txt

         id_1                    battery volume, raw summation, size 256x256x256

 (7) in the first hard drive (the 8TB disk) there is an acquisition that dates to 2025.02.12
+    The folder that contains the projection is called 2025_02_12_data.

 This is the message Imari sent on the slack group:
     I am sending you the CT-XAFS data obtained during the recent beamtime for the sample after charging (where the charge distribution is spatially non-uniform).
 I would be very pleased if this data could be useful for examining the effectiveness of the new reconstruction method using data from a different batch, as well as for investigating methods for analyzing spectral data from CT images.